poderomedia/nodemapper/README.md

 ## Usage

-PANAMA NETWORK was developed using  [D3.js](http://d3js.org/).
+NodeMapper was developed using  [D3.js](http://d3js.org/).
 The fullscreen functionality was implemented using Modal windows from [Twitter Bootstrap](http://getbootstrap.com).
 Overall design and craft by [Masega](http://www.masega.co).
 To create a network chart, you need to include the following:

 - [D3.js]
 - [Bootstrap](http://getbootstrap.com) (for modal and fullscreen)